j2kun/johnson-lindenstrauss/README.md

 # Johnson-Lindenstrauss Transform

-Code and data used in the post "Big Dimensions, and What You Can Do About It"
+Code and data used in the post [Big Dimensions, and What You Can Do About It](https://jeremykun.com/2016/02/08/big-dimensions-and-what-you-can-do-about-it/0

 ### Animations